Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ## Conclusion
 Duration: 0

 Congratulations!
-In just a few minutes, you built a Snowflake Native App that allows a consumer to generate insights based on raw sensor data from chairlifts they own at a ski resort.
+In just a few minutes, you built a Snowflake Native App that allows a consumer to generate maintenance-related insights based on raw sensor data from chairlifts they own at a ski resort.
 The app also grants select access to parts of the app depending on the Snowflake role selected.

 ### What we've covered

-- How to create a native app application package
+- How to create a application package
-- How to add source code to a native app application package
+- How to add source code to an application package
 - How to create a new version (or patch) of the app
 - How to install and run the native app in a consumer account